Goal-Driven Query Answering over First- and Second-Order Dependencies with Equality

 \subsection{Test Scenarios}

-Our evaluation involves five first-order and nine second-order test scenarios, each consisting of a set of dependencies, a base instance, and a set of queries.
-Table~\ref{table:test-scenarios} provides some basic information about each scenario.
-For second-order scenarios, we slightly abuse the terminology and use the terms `TGD' and `EGD' to refer to dependency conjuncts with relational and equality head atoms, respectively.
+Our evaluation involves five first-order and nine second-order test scenarios shown in Table~\ref{table:test-scenarios}.
+We consider first- and second-order scenarios separately to evaluate our techniques in the more common setting of TGDs and EGDs, as well as on the more advanced SO dependencies.
+Each scenario consists of a set of dependencies, a base instance, and a set of queries.
+For SO scenarios, we slightly abuse the terminology and use the terms `TGD' and `EGD' to refer to dependency conjuncts with relational and equality head atoms, respectively.

-Our first-order scenarios have already introduced in our earlier work on benchmarking chase systems \cite{DBLP:conf/pods/BenediktKMMPST17}.
+We used the first-order scenarios by \citet{DBLP:conf/pods/BenediktKMMPST17} for benchmarking chase systems.
 In particular, \LUBMonehun and \LUBMonek are derived from the well-known Lehigh University Benchmark \cite{DBLP:journals/ws/GuoPH05} that has extensively been used to evaluate performance of various reasoning systems.
 Moreover, \Deeptwohun and \Deepthreehun are synthetic benchmarks designed to stress-test chase systems: universal models are large despite the base instance being quite small.
 Finally, the \Ont scenario is a synthetic benchmark designed to test reasoning with equality-generating dependencies.